-The relative locations of the regulator(s); the remote mounted meter-rate valve assemblies, if used; and the ejector(s) must be chosen so that the length(s) of the vacuum line(s) does not exceed the value(s) shown in 100.4601 and 121.3003.
+The relative locations of the regulator(s); the remote mounted meter-rate valve assemblies, if used; and the ejector(s) must be chosen so that the length(s) of the vacuum line(s) does not exceed the value(s) shown in the appendix.
 Maximum gas flow to the point(s) of application will not be achieved if these limits are exceeded.
+Therefore, it will be necessary to refer to the appendix before locating the components of the system to verify that the length of each interconnecting vacuum line (and vent line) when the regulator is mounted on a cylinder valve or the gas valve of a ton container to permit easy transfer of the regulator from one cylinder or container to another.
+Arrange all vacuum lines to prevent crimping.

 The vent line(s), one required for each regulator, must be extended to a suitable area (outside the building for indoor installations) where gas fumes cannot cause damage or endanger personnel.
 Although there is no restriction (within practical limits) to the distance over which the vent line(s) can be extended, each line, if applicable, must be run individually.
 Multiple vent lines cannot be manifolded.
+The vent line must slope downward from the vacuum regulator to provide a positive drain, preventing accumulation of any moisture in the vent line.
 The end of the vent line(s) must be turned downward to prevent the entrance of water.
 The fine mesh plastic screen(s) (supplied in the accessory package) must be installed over the outlet(s) to prevent insects from entering the line(s).